vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

 ### Second of alternating days (focus on building)

-* Right hand on 200 lb:
+* [NOTE: Paused temporarily starting 2024-09-29 while I figure out if this led to muscle strain causing lower neck inflammation.]
+Right hand on 200 lb:

   * First, try to close just with the right hand.
 I can generally get a little further than parallel, but far from all the way.